 The Searching Within course was originally published online and divided into eight weeks (this was later expanded to nine weeks).
 Each week would have a topic and an exercise.
 The topic would include a discussion about a particular area of self-knowledge to provide a conceptual foundation, and then the exercise would provide a technique to allow course participants to explore the topic in their lives.

-In the early iterations of the course, both the topic and exercise were PDF documents.
+In the early iterations of the course, both the topic and exercise were provided in PDF documents.
 Every week an email would notify course registrants that the new weekly material was available, and people would log in to an online course system to download the PDFs.
 A private course forum was a key part of the learning experience, as this provided a place where people could ask questions and receive additional clarifications and guidance on how to approach the practices.
 Initially Belsebuub answered all these questions himself, with some of the original questions and answers being included along with the weekly topics in later versions of the course material.

 The course forums also introduced a feeling of community among the participants, who despite coming from many different countries, backgrounds and walks of life, could find common ground in their efforts to learn about themselves, and through the forums could provide each other with support and inspiration.
 Additionally, there was a public chat room on Mysticweb, which allowed people to communicate in real time.

 Later iterations of the online course became more technically sophisticated, with videos replacing the PDFs and more interactive features being added to the course system, such as the ability to track personal goals and to keep a personal journal of progress through the course.
 The online course also included live interactive sessions using both audio and video conferencing systems, where course participants could interact in real time with qualified teachers and each other, no matter where in the world they were located.